khalid-naami/khalid-naami.github.io/blog/2026-05-13-market-dynamics-efficiency-momentum-mean-reversion.md

 # Market Dynamics: Efficiency, Momentum & Mean Reversion

-To understand modern markets, one must master the tug-of-war between two powerful forces: **Momentum** and **Mean Reversion**.
+To understand modern markets, one must master the tug-of-war between two powerful forces: **Momentum** and <a href="/blog/modern-market-strategies-mastering-mean-reversion" target="_blank">**Mean Reversion**</a>.
 While classical theory suggests markets are perfectly efficient, the reality of supply/demand dynamics creates structural anomalies that can be mathematically exploited.

 ![Conceptual Visualization of Market Cycles: Efficiency, Momentum, and Reversion](/img/momentum-mean-reversion.webp)